 In his book, he often explained that he was only a few steps ahead of the game.
 Especially when he masqueraded as a professor at a university.
 He stayed about two weeks ahead of his students, if even that.

-In a lot of ways, the things that I teach you guys, are milestones that we've hit with Church Films in the not-too-distant past.
+In a lot of ways, the things that I teach you guys, are milestones that we've hit in the not-too-distant past.